How to start your online tutoring business and find customers: A guide for Covid-19 and beyond! [Part 1/3]

 - Client database system: It’s very important for your online tutoring business to have a database that contains all details of parents and students that book with you.
 Your database should contain details like appointment history, past payments, session notes, etc. This will help you target specific clients, deliver better sessions, and provide comprehensive assessment reports to parents.

-- Email service: Emails will help you in transactional communication like booking notification, reminders, etc. and also in marketing emails like sending discounts, offers, e-gift cards to your clients.
+- Email service: Emails will help you in transactional communication like booking notifications, reminders, etc., and also in marketing emails like sending discounts, offers, e-gift cards to your clients.

 - Business analytics: A comprehensive reporting system will help you monitor key performance indicators to measure business growth like appointments booked, tutor productivity, payments, etc.

 - Payments processing system: Having a good and reliable payment processing system will ensure that you never lose money.
 Use a payment processing system that customers can trust, and has features like prepayment support, discounts, payment with gift cards, etc.

 That might look like a lot of new tools to play around with and finalize, but it doesn’t have to be that way.
 Given the increasing popularity of online tutoring in recent years, there have been many tools in the market that have a combination of these features.

 In fact, Appointy (tutor scheduling software) lets you do all of this with just one single tool!

 - Step 1: You can just set up a schedule for your tutors, and share your booking link on the website/social media/ads.

 - Step 2: Parents or students can then self-schedule their sessions with you at their convenience.